Areas Served

 Related Energy News & Tips

-Washington DC Lowers its Benchmarking Threshold to 10,000 Square Feet
+Washington DC Will Lower its Benchmarking Threshold to 10,000 Square Feet

 The District of Columbia enforces some of the nation’s most stringent benchmarking rules.
-Starting in 2025, these requirements will extend to nearly every building with a gross floor area of 10,000 square feet or more.
-If you own or manage a building between 10,000...
+Starting in 2026, these requirements will extend to nearly every building with a gross floor area of 10,000 square feet or more.
+Please note this was originally planned to start...